camille-vanhoffelen/smart-default-bookmark-folder/README.md

 > Sometimes saves you two clicks!

-A Firefox browser extension that automatically puts new bookmarks in the most fitting folder.
+A Firefox browser extension that automatically puts new bookmarks in the best matching folder.

 ## ✨ Features